Why should we respect animals?

 Some people think: “Surely, we should help suffering humans first, before we come to the aid of suffering animals, right?”

 This question assumes that humans’ interests are more important than those of other animals, something which there is no reason to believe is true.
 Nonhuman animals suffer no less than humans, and we should not ignore or undervalue their interests.
 Would we really say that we shouldn’t be concerned with the suffering of women because men are still suffering?
 Or that the anguish of those with skin of another color is unimportant, since many of those who share our skin color are suffering in some way?
 One wrong doesn’t diminish another; the ill-fortune of many humans does not mean that we can excuse animal exploitation, or consider it of less importance.
 The number of animals killed for food in one week outnumbers the whole human population!

 Aren’t animals already protected by rights under the law?

 First we should note that someone can have legal rights and still be the victim of discrimination.
 Minority groups in many countries are discriminated against on an everyday basis.
 The people belonging to these groups may have rights, but not equality.
 If the rights don’t address the issues underlying equal consideration, their benefits will be limited.
 In addition, it isn’t possible to create laws that would protect against all types of discrimination, particularly those that take place in people’s private lives.
-For example, a person can choose to live only in an all-white neighborhood, or a parent can discourage their daughter from dating someone from a different economic class without breaking any laws.
+For example, a parent can discourage their daughter from dating someone from a different economic class without breaking any laws.